mikkelsvartveit/thesis/preproject/content/04-methods.md

 CNN
 & TITLE-ABS-KEY(( "CNN" OR "convolutional neural network" ) AND ( "object code" OR "machine code" OR "binary file" OR "binary program" ))
 & 86 \\
 \hline
+Preliminary search
+& Supplied by our supervisor, Donn Morrison
+& 2 \\
+\hline
 \end{tabular}
 \end{table}